jakelem/final-project/README.md

 Submit your Design doc as usual via pull request against this repository.
 ## Milestone 2: Implementation part 1 (due 11/22)
-Begin implementing your engine!
-Don't worry too much about polish or parameter tuning -- this week is about getting together the bulk of your generator implemented.
-By the end of the week, even if your visuals are crude, the majority of your generator's functionality should be done.

-Put all your code in your forked repository.

-Submission: Add a new section to your README titled: Milestone #1, which should include
-- written description of progress on your project goals.
-If you haven't hit all your goals, what's giving you trouble?
-- Examples of your generators output so far
-We'll check your repository for updates.
-No need to create a new pull request.

 #### Progress: